From: Munsup @SISCOM Seoh

 For the first time since the global economic downturn, there is a wave of expansion that is creating jobs, lifting fortunes and tempering fears of popular discontent.

-From: Ben Betz; Digital Advocacy Director, People For the American Way
+buy Quetiapine on line From: Ben Betz; Digital Advocacy Director, People For the American Way

 Subject: NY Times: Trump ordered the firing of Mueller According to the New York Times, Trump ordered the firing of Special Counsel Robert Mueller just one month after Mueller was tasked with heading the investigation into Russian meddling in the 2016 election.